Genetic Technology Act

-The Westminster Government is pushing through a Genetic Technology Bill that could impose untested – and unlabelled – GMOs on the entire UK food chain.
-The bill only applies directly to England but that won’t stop it having an impact in Scotland, Wales and Northern Ireland.
+The Westminster Government’s Genetic Technology Bill became law on 23 March 2023, setting up mechanisms that will impose untested – and unlabelled – GMOs on the entire UK food chain.
+The Genetic Technology (Precision Breeding) Act only applies directly to England but that won’t stop it having an impact in Scotland, Wales and Northern Ireland.

-Invent a new class of GMOs that “could have resulted from traditional processes or natural transformation”.
+Creates a new class of “precision bred” GMOs that “could have resulted from traditional processes.”

 This approach makes no scientific sense and was roundly rejected in the Government’s own consultation.